programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Finally, click deploy.
 You should be all set now, and Netlify will be waiting for your use later in the lesson.

 ### Set up your site for multiple authors
 Out of the box Jekyll does not quite conform to some of the expectations you might have for a collaborative research environment.
 Given the scholarly use case imagined by this lesson, we need to customize the basic Jekyll set-up to better accommodate multiple authors working collaboratively.
+This section will set up your site to link a post's author name to a page with biographical information and past posts by that author.

-Note: throughout this section you can explore changes to your website by visiting <https://scholarslab.github.io/CollabDemo> (substituting `scholarslab` with whatever your GitHub username is and `CollabDemo` with whatever you've named your repository).
+*Note:* throughout this section you can explore changes to your website by visiting <https://scholarslab.github.io/CollabDemo> (substituting `scholarslab` with whatever your GitHub username is and `CollabDemo` with whatever you've named your repository).

 If you’ve done the [previous lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) on Jekyll, you can use those skills in this section to edit repo files on your desktop and commit them using the GitHub Desktop app[^7].
 If you’re not comfortable with this, please see the [authoring and editing](#authoring-and-editing) section later in this lesson where we explain how to create and edit files entirely on GitHub.com for collaborators who may prefer to do everything in the browser.
 Although that section focuses on creating and editing posts, the same steps apply for creating and editing any website files.